CyrusTapps/FarmTastic/dev_admin/project_documentation.md

 For our next session, we should focus on:

-1. **Backend Models**:

-   - Design and implement the animal model
-   - Design and implement the inventory model
-   - Create API endpoints for animal and inventory management
-   - Implement health calculation logic based on timestamps

-2. **Animal Care Page**:
+1. **Animal Care Page**:

    - Create animal detail page component
    - Implement feeding, watering, and vet care functionality
    - Add health tracking with timestamps
    - Connect to backend API

-3. **Farmer's Market Page**:
+2. **Inventory Management**:

-   - Create market interface
+   - Create inventory detail page
-   - Implement buying and selling functionality
+   - Implement inventory usage on animals
-   - Add transaction history
+   - Add inventory tracking
    - Connect to backend API

-4. **Testing**:
-   - Test the complete animal care flow
+3. **Dashboard Enhancements**:

+   - Connect to real data from backend
-   - Verify that health calculations work correctly
+   - Add health status indicators
-   - Test buying and selling functionality
+   - Implement sorting and filtering options

+4. **User Profile**:
+   - Create user profile page
+   - Allow farm name editing
+   - Show transaction history

 ### Required Information for Next Session

 To continue efficiently in our next session, we should have:

-1. Any design mockups or wireframes for the Animal Care and Farmer's Market pages
+1. Any design mockups or wireframes for the Animal Care and Inventory Detail pages
-2. Specifications for animal types and their attributes
-3. Inventory item specifications
-4. Health calculation formulas or rules
+2. Specifications for health calculation formulas or rules
+3. Requirements for inventory usage on animals
-5. Any additional assets needed (animal images, inventory icons, etc.)
+4. Any additional assets needed (icons, images, etc.)

 ### TODO

-- Implement backend models for animals and inventory
-- Create API endpoints for animal and inventory management
-- Develop animal care page with feeding, watering, and vet care functionality
+- Implement Animal Care page with feeding, watering, and vet care functionality
-- Implement Farmer's Market page for buying and selling
+- Create Inventory Detail page with usage functionality
-- Connect frontend components to backend API
+- Connect Dashboard to real data from backend
+- Implement User Profile page
-- Add real-time health calculation based on timestamps
+- Add health status indicators to Dashboard
-- Set up MongoDB Atlas for production
+- Implement sorting and filtering options for assets
+- Add transaction history to User Profile
 - Address all pre-deployment TODOs listed in the dedicated section

 ### Questions/Concerns